node-drop/nodedrop/README.md

 npx @nodedrop/create
 ```

 That's it!
-The wizard will:
+The installer will:
 - ✓ Check Docker installation
 - ✓ Create configuration files
-- ✓ Generate secure passwords
 - ✓ Pull the Docker image
 - ✓ Start Node-Drop

-Access the application at **http://localhost:5678**
+Then visit **http://localhost:5678/register** to create your admin account.

+The first user to register automatically becomes the administrator!

 ### Option 2: Manual Docker Setup